O3N: Omnidirectional Open-Vocabulary Occupancy Prediction for Embodied Intelligent Robotics: Methodology

 \subsection{Occupancy Cost Aggregation}

-The uneven data distribution and sampling imbalance intensifies the risk of overfitting in simple feature alignment strategies, resulting in misalignment of the joint embedding space for unseen classes.
-To address this, we propose constructing a refined occupancy cost to characterize the relationship between voxel and text embeddings, thereby avoiding direct discrete feature alignment.
+The non-uniform distribution of visual evidence and imbalanced voxel sampling can bias direct feature alignment toward observed base categories, resulting in misalignment of the joint embedding space for unseen classes.
+To mitigate this issue, we propose constructing a refined occupancy cost to characterize the relationship between voxel and text embeddings, thereby avoiding direct discrete feature alignment.

 In particular, analogous to the image–text matching cost~\cite{cho2024cat_seg}, the occupancy cost is defined as the similarity between 3D voxel embeddings $\mathbf{V}$ and text embeddings $\mathbf{T}$, typically measured via cosine similarity.
 Intuitively, the occupancy cost volume can be viewed as rough 3D semantic masks grounded to their respective classes, which is calculated as follows: